PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ##### L earning from Mistakes

 From such innocents there are possible to learn a lot.
 I.e.:
-*  People don't use Smart Electricity Stream Counters or any regular one with which they could Understand the Amount of their Electricity usage.
+*  Does people don't use Smart Electricity Stream Counters or any regular one with which they could Understand the Amount of their Electricity usage?
 *  The Warranty Electricity Grid Service should not ask from Citizen's who are in Warranty Electricity Grid to Pay Up.
 Just use Free Electricity from other Citizen's Pocket.
 ```